voostindie/markdown-curator/README.md

 By default, this tool provides just a couple of built-in generic queries: `backlinks`, `deadlinks`, `list`, `table` and `toc`.
 To make this tool more useful, you will want to create your own queries.

-To use this library, you have to code your own Java application, define this tool as a dependency, and implement your own curator and custom queries.
+To use this library, you have to code your own Java application, define this tool as a dependency, and implement your own curator, custom data models and custom queries.
 See further on for an example.

 The [music](src/test/resources/music/README.md) test suite provides examples of what this tool can do and how it works.
 The test code contains a [MusicCuratorModule](src/test/java/nl/ulso/markdown_curator/MusicCuratorModule.java) that can serve as an example for building your own curator, on top of your own vault.